The Ember Lab (formerly TrendSeeder) on building a retail brand

 An interview with Avani Patel and Matthew Jung of Trendseeder on what it takes to build and scale a great retail brand.

-What do breathable underwear, convertible high-heel shoes, and magnetic baby gear have in common?
+What do breathable underwear and convertible high-heel shoes have in common?
 They are all products from companies being advised by The Ember Lab (formerly TrendSeeder), one of New York’s hottest accelerators for early-stage fashion, beauty and wellness retailers.

 We hung out with CEO Avani Patel and President Matt Jung to chat about their unique approach to growing a business and the exciting evolution of retail.
 Along the way, we discussed the nuance of product-market fit, the retail apocalypse and what it takes to truly build a great retail brand.

 Dynamic Yield: Let’s start provocatively.
 What is one piece of conventional wisdom in retail marketing that is incorrect?